pubkey/binary-decision-diagram/README.md

 ### optimizeBruteForce()

-Optimizes the sorting of the boolean function to get an optimal BDD.
+Optimizes the sorting of the boolean functions to get an optimal BDD.

 ```typescript
 optimizeBruteForce({